 There are different ways of survey distribution.
 Some of the most commonly used methods are:

-- Email: Sending out an email is the easiest way of conducting a survey.
-The respondents are targeted and there is higher chance of response due to the the respondents already knowing about your brand.
-You can use the QuestionPro email management feature to send out and collect survey responses.
+- Email: Sending out an email is the easiest survey method.
+The respondents are targeted, and there is a higher chance of response due to the respondents already knowing about your brand.
+You can use the QuestionPro email management feature to send out and collect responses.

-- Buy respondents: Buying a sample helps achieve a lot of the response criteria because the people who are being asked to respond have signed up to do so and the qualifying criteria for the research study is met.
+- Buy respondents: Buying a sample helps achieve many of the response criteria because the people being asked to respond have signed up to do so.
+The qualifying criteria for the research study are met.

-- Embed survey in website: Embedding a survey in a website ensures that the number of responses is very high.
-This can be done while the person enters the website or is exiting it.
-A non intrusive method of collecting feedback is important to achieve a higher number of responses.
-The responses received are also honest due to the high brand recall value and the responses are quick to collect and analyze due to them being in a digital format.
+- Embedding on the website: Embedding a survey on a site ensures a very high number of responses.
+Embedding a survey can be done while the person enters the website or is exiting it.
+A non-intrusive method of collecting feedback is essential to achieve a higher number of responses.
+The responses received are also honest due to the top brand recall value, and the answers are quick to collect and analyze due to being digital.

-- Post to social network: Posting on social networks is another effective way of collecting responses.
-The survey can be posted as a link and people that follow the brand can take a survey.
-This method is used when there is no upper cap on the number of survey responses required and is the easiest and fastest way of eliciting responses.
+- Post to the social network: Posting on social networks is another effective way of receiving responses.
+The survey is published as a link on social media, and people that follow the brand can be the set of audiences or respondents.
+There is no upper cap on the number of survey responses required and is the easiest and fastest way of eliciting responses.

 - QR code: QuestionPro QR codes store the URL for the survey.
-You can print/publish this code in magazines, on signs, business cards, or on just about any object/medium.
-Users with a camera phone equipped with the correct reader application can scan the image of the QR Code to open the survey in the phone’s browser.
+You can print/publish this code in magazines, signs, business cards, or any object/medium.
+Users with a camera phone equipped with the correct reader application can scan the QR Code’s image to open the survey in the phone’s browser.

-- QuestionPro App: The QuestionPro App allows to quickly circulate surveys and the responses can be collected both online and offline.
+- QuestionPro App: The QuestionPro App allows the circulation of surveys quickly, and the responses can be collected both online and offline.